Objecting to building work and developments

 Before the council's planning department will grant planning permission for the building project, the applicant should let you know about it.
 For example, they may put up notices in the area, put an advertisement in your local newspapers or write to you directly.
 The planning department may also let you know about the proposed work.

 You can also search the planning register to find out whether anyone in your area is applying for planning permission, and what stage their application has reached.
-You can do this at the council's offices or online, either at the UK Planning website or on your council's website, although not all councils offer this service yet.
+You can do this at the council's offices or online, either at UK Planning or your council's website.
 It's also worth checking out the public notices section of your local newspaper.
 Planning notices regularly appear there and you might see something that affects you.

 Some developments may require the developers to carry out a consultation with local residents before submitting their application for planning permission.
 This could involve the council or the developers contacting you directly, or advertising consultation sessions in local newspapers.
 The council may also decide to hold a pre-application hearing, to discuss the proposals.